-In the context of group varieties, Kleiman \cite{Kle83} constructed varieties of groups with no independent defining set of identities.
+In the context of group varieties, Kleiman \cite{Kle81} constructed varieties of groups with no independent defining set of identities.
 It is however not clear whether the free groups (on $n\ge 2$ generators) in these varieties fail to admit a minimal presentation. \end{remark}

-\begin{example} There exist condensation groups that are \begin{itemize} \item {\em extrinsic but not intrinsic}.
+\begin{example} There exist condensation groups that are \begin{itemize} \item \emph{extrinsic but not intrinsic}.
 The group $\Z\wr\Z$ is such an example.
-It is not of intrinsic condensation because it satisfies max-n while and thus has countably many normal subgroups; on the other hand it is INIP by Example \ref{wrz} and therefore of extrinsic condensation by Lemma \ref{indcon}(\ref{ind1}). \item {\em intrinsic but not extrinsic}.
+It is not of intrinsic condensation because it satisfies max-n and thus has countably many normal subgroups; on the other hand it is INIP by Example \ref{example:minimal} and therefore of extrinsic condensation by Lemma \ref{indcon}(\ref{ind1}). \item \emph{intrinsic but not extrinsic}.
 The free group $F_d$ is an example for $d\ge 2$.
 We already mentioned in \S\ref{sssfrg} that it is of intrinsic condensation.
-It is finitely presented and thus is clearly not of extrinsic condensation. \item {\em neither extrinsic nor intrinsic}.
-The simplest example we are aware of is much more elaborated, and, once more, is based on Abels' group $A_4$ and its centre $Z\simeq\Z[1/p]$.
-Namely, $\Gamma=A_4\times (A_4/Z)$ is such an example.
+It is finitely presentable and thus is clearly not of extrinsic condensation. \item \emph{neither extrinsic nor intrinsic}.
+The simplest example we are aware of is much more elaborate and is based, once more, on Abels' group $A_4$ and its centre $Z\simeq\Z[1/p]$.
+We claim that $\Gamma=A_4\times (A_4/Z)$ is an example.

-It is condensation because $\{0\}\times\Z[1/p]$ is a condensation point in $\mathcal{N}(\Z[1/p]^2)$ (this was shown in \cite{CGP10} but readily follows from the arguments in \cite{boyer}).
+It is condensation because $\{0\}\times\Z[1/p]$ is a condensation point in $\mathcal{N}(\Z[1/p]^2)$ (this was shown in \cite{CGP10} but readily follows from the arguments in \cite{Boy56}).

 It is not of extrinsic condensation, since $A_4\times A_4$ is finitely presentable and the kernel $\{1\} \times Z\simeq\Z[1/p]$ of the projection $A_4\times A_4 \epi \Gamma$ has only countably many subgroups.